BroadbandForum/usp-test/index.md

     }
 }</code></pre>
 <ol start="2" type="1">
-<li>Allow the EUT to send a OperateResponse message with a req_object_path which matches the command sent in the Operate message</li>
+<li>Allow the EUT to send an Operate Response message with a req_object_path which matches the command sent in the Operate message</li>
-<li>Allow the EUT to send a Notify message with an inner OperationComplete message with a obj_path element matching the command sent in the OperateMessage.</li>
+<li>Allow the EUT to send a Notify message with an inner OperationComplete message with a obj_path element matching the command sent in the Operate Message.</li>
 </ol>
 <h4 id="test-metrics-63">Test Metrics</h4>
 <ol type="1">
-<li>The EUT sends an OperateResp message with a single operation_results element containing an executed_command of “Device.IP.Diagnostics.TraceRoute()” and a req_output_args element containing an empty output_args element.</li>
+<li>The EUT sends an OperateResp message with a single operation_results element containing an executed_command of “Device.IP.Diagnostics.TraceRoute()” and a req_obj_path field containing a path name to the Request object created by the EUT.</li>
 <li>The EUT sends a Notify message containing a OperationComplete message with obj_path of “Device.IP.Diagnostics.TraceRoute()”.</li>
 </ol>
 <h3 id="asynchronous-operation-with-send_resp-false">1.65 Asynchronous operation with send_resp false</h3>